preetmodh/Covid-19-Helper/README.md

 # Covid-19-Helper
-A Flask application that gives statistics of all countries that are affected by covid-19 using a covid-19 api.\
+A Flask application that gives statistics of all countries that are affected by covid-19 using a covid-19 API.\
 To visist the website [Click Here](https://covid-19helper.herokuapp.com/).
 ### Requirements:
 * python3 installed